Wood Badge N3-380-15

 Wood Badge is a Class 3 activity and requires medical approval.

-If you are interested in receiving an invitation to attend Wood Badge, please contact the Course Advisor via e-mail or phone at the information below.
+For additional infomation, please contact the Course Director or Advisor via e-mail or phone at the information below.